Get Involved in Rochester

 Why Ranked Choice Voting in Rochester?

-The Rochester Post Bulletin urged the community to consider Ranked Choice Voting as a way to increase voter turnout and diversity in local elections for city council and mayor after seeing the success of RCV in the 2017 Twin Cities election.
+The Rochester Post Bulletin urged the community to consider Ranked Choice Voting as a way to increase voter turnout and diversity in local elections for city council and mayor after seeing the success of RCV in the 2017 Minneapolis and St. Paul elections.
 The recent recounts in the Ward 1 and 5 primaries make RCV that much more urgent and critical.
 Had RCV been in place, the costly recounts would not have been necessary.

 RCV would eliminate the need for low-turnout, high-cost, unrepresentative primaries for city council and mayor and ensure candidates with the most popular support win in a single decisive election in November when the turnout is highest and most diverse.
 In most elections for mayor and city council, a very small fraction of voters participates in the primary election – on average, 5 times more voters participate in the general election than in the primary.